ThierryM1212/cyti/README.md

 - the pattern for the start of the token ID (for example "aaaa" in the following diagram)
 - an amount of ERG to process the mining transactions and pay a fee to the miner processing them (min 0.042 ERG)

-This CYTI contract is refundable to the minter until it does not meet the requirement for the boxId.
+The CYTI contract is refundable to the minter until it does not meet the requirement for the boxId.

 Miners (running cyti-miner software) can try to find the right hash for the output box.